gmazovec/flow-typer/README.md

 ## TODO

 - Improve error messages for runtime validation.

-- Find ways to create generic `tupleOf` and `unionOf` validators with variable cardinality.

 - Use `literalOf` and `tupleOf` without explicit _Flow_ type annotations.
 Literal and tuple types can not be inferred by _Flow_.
 This could be solved with new